akka/akka-projection/docs/src/main/paradox/grpc.md

 The @ref:[R2dbcProjection](r2dbc.md) has support for storing the offset in a relational database using R2DBC.

 The above example is using the @extref:[ShardedDaemonProcess](akka:typed/cluster-sharded-daemon-process.html) to distribute the instances of the Projection across the cluster.
-There are alternative ways of running the `ProjectionBehavior` as described in @ref:[Running a Projection](running.md)
+There are alternative ways of running the `ProjectionBehavior` as described in @ref:[Running a Projection](running.md).

+Note that the `numberOfProjectionInstances` value is only honored the first time the Sharded Daemon Process is started; afterwards the running count is kept in distributed data.
+See @ref:[Changing the number of projection instances](running.md#changing-the-number-of-projection-instances) for details.

 How to implement the `EventHandler` and choose between different processing semantics is described in the @ref:[R2dbcProjection documentation](r2dbc.md).